Kav-K/GPTDiscord/README.md

 [![GitHub license](https://img.shields.io/github/license/Kav-K/GPT3Discord)](https://github.com/Kav-K/GPT3Discord/blob/master/LICENSE)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

+# Overview
+A robust, all-in-one GPT3 interface for Discord.
+Chat just like ChatGPT right inside Discord!
+Generate beautiful AI art using DALL-E 2!
+Automatically moderate your server using AI!
+A thorough integration with permanent conversation memory, automatic request retry, fault tolerance and reliability for servers of any scale, and much more.

 SUPPORT SERVER FOR BOT SETUP: https://discord.gg/WvAHXDMS7Q (You can NOT use the bot here, it is for setup support ONLY)
 # Screenshots

 <p align="center">